Argon-/mpv-stats/readme.md

 Requirements
 ============

-This script requires mpv version **0.18.0** or above.
+The latest version of this script requires mpv version **0.26.0** or above (or at least [newer than this commit](https://github.com/mpv-player/mpv/commit/6a12b1fdc3c5c70fed15734c02f65005db2835cd)).
-An older version (see [Releases](https://github.com/Argon-/mpv-stats/releases)) can be used with a minimum required mpv version of 0.9.3.
+For older mpv versions please go to [Releases](https://github.com/Argon-/mpv-stats/releases).
+The oldest supported version of mpv is 0.9.3.

 There are no further/external dependencies.